MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-local-source.md

 For more details on how to use the Office Customization Tool, see [Overview of the Office Customization Tool](overview-of-the-office-customization-tool-for-click-to-run.md).
 For more information about the configuration options, see [Configuration options for the Office Deployment Tool](office-deployment-tool-configuration-options.md).

 Note that the Office installation files and Office updates will come from Semi-Annual Channel (Targeted).
-For more details on the most recent version of Office based on the different update channels, see [Release information for updates to Office 365 ProPlus](https://docs.microsoft.com/officeupdates/release-notes-office365-proplus).
+For more details on the most recent version of Office based on the different update channels, see [Release information for updates to Microsoft 365 Apps](https://docs.microsoft.com/officeupdates/release-notes-office365-proplus).

 ## Step 4: Create a configuration file for the broad group